faceless2/imap-mirror/README.md

 OAuth2 authorization data is stored in a JSON `.authority` file in the directory for each account, and may be encrypted.
 The message index for each folder is stored in a JSON `.imap` file in each folder's directory; if it's deleted the index will need to be be downloaded again, but messages themselves will never be downloaded more than once.

+Note that Gmail has a 2GB per day traffic limit as well as other shorter-term limits, so expect the connection to drop fairly frequently.
+For a full mirror, running from cron every 6 hours or so is an effective strategy.